 - Radar mode is inaccurate

 Cat Tailer is a tracker purely designed for your feline friend.
 It uses Bluetooth, so don’t expect a tracking system that goes very far.
 It can go up to about 328 feet.
-However, this cat tracking collar is under $60, and it has a battery life of up to 6 months.
+However, this cat tracking collar has a battery life of up to 6 months.

 - Amazing battery life